-Piezoceramics are typically classified as “soft” or “hard”.
+Piezoceramics are typically classified as "soft" or "hard".
 Hard piezoceramics are used for power applications.
-Among hard piezoceramics there are two basic types, generally designated as PZT4 and PZT8.
+There are two basic types among hard piezoceramics, generally designated as PZT4 and PZT8.
 (PZT stands for lead-zirconate-titanate of which the piezoceramics are composed.)
 All transducers of our company use PZT-8 piezoceramics.
 PZT-8 piezoceramics have a higher quality factor Qm, a higher safe operating temperature (Curie temperature) and a lower dielectric loss (tanδ).

 The core of ultrasonic transducer production

-Because piezoceramics are weak in tension, a static compressive prestress must be applied to prevent the piezoceramics from ever experiencing tensile stresses when the transducer vibrates ultrasonically.
-In addition, the prestress assures that the piezoceramic interfaces make good contact so that the acoustic waves transmitt well with minimum loss.
-The compressive prestress must be sufficient to prevent the piezoceramics from ever experiencing any ultrasonic tensile stress and to prevent any lateral piezoceramic slippage.
-In the manufacturing process of ultrasonic transducers, the size of prestress plays a decisive role in quality.
+Because piezoceramics are weak in tension, a static compressive prestress must be applied to prevent the piezoceramics from experiencing tensile stresses when the transducer vibrates ultrasonically.
+The prestress also assures that the piezoceramic interfaces make good contact so that the acoustic waves are transmitted well with minimum loss.
+The compressive prestress must be sufficient to prevent the piezoceramics from ever experiencing any ultrasonic tensile stress and prevent any lateral piezoceramic slippage.
+In the manufacturing process of ultrasonic transducers, the size of prestressing plays a decisive role in quality.

 Tighten the transducer in the traditional way

 After tightening the prestressed bolts, the piezoceramics can be prestressed.
-The traditional method is to use a torque wrench to tighten the prestressed bolt after setting a specific torque, but this parameter is affected by many factors and often has deviations.
-When the same torque is used, the degree of lubrication of the bolts and the front and rear drivers will affect the amount of prestress applied to the ceramic sheet.
+The traditional method uses a torque wrench to tighten the prestressed bolt after setting a specific torque, but this parameter is affected by many factors and often has deviations.
+When the same torque is used, the bolts' degree of lubrication and the front and rear drivers will affect the prestressing amount applied to the ceramic sheet.

-The impedance and frequency of the piezoelectric ceramic will stabilize with the increase of the prestress.
+The piezoelectric ceramic impedance and frequency will stabilize with the prestress's increase.
 A larger prestress can reduce the impedance of the transducer.
 If the piezoelectric ceramic is not sufficiently clamped, the transducer impedance will become larger.

 Is the prestress of the transducer bigger the better?

-- The properties of the piezoceramic are modified under ompression-bias.
+- The properties of the piezoceramic are modified under compression-bias.
 In particular, the maximum safe temperature at which the material will function efficiently may be drastically reduced.

-- Excessive preload results in pronounced depoling, with unstable impedance and aging in operation.
+- Excessive preload results in pronounced deploying, with unstable impedance and ageing in operation.

-- Excessive prestressing will reduce the service life of the transducer, and in severe cases will also cause crystal cracking of the transducer.
+- Excessive prestressing will reduce the transducer's service life, and in severe cases, it will also cause crystal cracking of the transducer.

-- The prestress of the transducer is too large, it will show a small impedance, but the performance of the transducer will decline over time, and it will be accompanied by high impedance products.
+- The transducers prestress too large, it will show a small impedance, but the transducer's performance will decline over time, and high impedance products will accompany it.

 Transducer production from HCSONIC

-We can customize various types of transducers with different frequencies according to the needs of customers.
+We can customize various transducers with different frequencies according to customers' needs.
 The frequency range is from 15khz to 120Khz.
 They are used for welding, cutting, atomizing spraying, and sonochemical liquid treatment.
-HCSONIC ultrasonic transducer provides one year warranty service.
+HCSONIC ultrasonic transducer provides a one-year warranty service.